grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>MinShards is the minimum number of shards, i.e. amount of concurrency.</p>
+<p>MinShards is the minimum number of shards, i.e., the amount of concurrency.</p>
 </td>
 </tr>
 <tr>